TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: Introduction

 \Paragraph{Our approach: verify up to principled error thresholds.} NN models are inherently robust to small rounding differences, and user-visible semantics rarely depend on bit-exact equality.
 Thus, the appropriate notion of correctness is \emph{approximate}: an output is acceptable if it falls within a model- and operator-specific tolerance induced by IEEE-754 arithmetic.
 The key challenge is to formalize this tolerance precisely, make it compositional across operators, and ensure that it can be verified efficiently.

-\Paragraph{This paper: \sys.} We present \sys, an \emph{tolerance-aware optimistic execution} protocol for verifiable neural network computation on heterogeneous accelerators.
-Instead of requiring bitwise equality, \sys verifies results \emph{up to} model-specific, operator-level acceptance regions-sets of outputs guaranteed to remain within a prescribed error bound.
+\Paragraph{This paper: \sys.} We present \sys, a \emph{tolerance-aware optimistic execution} protocol for verifiable neural network computation on heterogeneous accelerators.
+Instead of requiring bitwise equality, \sys verifies that operator-level outputs fall within prescribed, model-specific error bounds.
 Discrepancies are resolved through a Merkle-anchored interactive dispute game that localizes disagreements to a single operator (a leaf operator in the Merkle tree~\cite{merkle1987digital}).
 At that leaf, lightweight adjudication suffices, either through a certified theoretical bound check or a small committee vote against pre-calibrated empirical thresholds.
 The key idea is to embrace, rather than eliminate, floating-point nondeterminism by verifying neural outputs \emph{up to} principled per-operator error bounds, while preserving native GPU performance and hardware heterogeneity.
 By pushing verification down to the granularity where it is both meaningful and efficient: \sys reconciles scalability with accountability.
 Users can run the models they want, on any hardware the market provides, without compromising correctness, transparency, or recourse.

 \Paragraph{Two complementary error models.} Even when software determinism is enforced (e.g., fixed kernel choices, disabled autotuning), parallel execution still reorders operations, introducing nondeterminism due to the non-associativity of IEEE-754 arithmetic.
 Rather than attempting to eliminate this through brittle execution constraints, we model and bound rounding error directly. \sys introduces two complementary error models that make tolerance-aware verification both principled and deployable: